-Plus, pet food manufacturers spray flavor enhancer palatants on food to entice cats to eat more of it.
+But also, cat food companies spray flavor enhancer palatants on food to entice cats to eat more of it.
+And then cats get addicted to the food.

 This can make transitioning to new foods very difficult for most cat parents.

-But I’ve fine-tuned a transition plan specifically formulated for picky cats based on what actually works!
+But I’ve fine-tuned a transition plan specifically formulated for cautious (not picky!) based on what your cat prefers and deserves (and actually works)!

 My proper picky cat transition plan focuses on one change per month.
 And we transition cat food very gradually.